yogurt-foundation/yogurt-css-documentation/src/scale.md

 ## Scale

-Utility for scales an element that has transform applied.
+Utilities for scales an element that has transform applied.

 ### Class